amj23897/Process-Migration-JAVA/README.md

 Network communication scalable.
 Generalized message structure and dispatcher makes it possible to add any type of message to the framework conveniently.

 Load balancer friendly.
-The control manager class (Server Operator class) is loosely decoupled from all other parts in server side.
+The control manager class (Server Operator class) is loosely linked from other parts of server side.
 There is scope to a custom load balancer (future work! ).